Wondering, ‘can I drive in the UK with a Spanish licence’? Or French, Polish or Italian?

-Read our guide to driving in the UK with a non-UK licence – and make sure you stay within the law.
+Read our guide to driving in the UK with an EU driving licence, or other non-UK licence, including details as to when you can drive in the UK and how to apply for a UK licence – to make sure you stay within the law.

 Bear in mind to drive a car legally in the UK you must be at least 17 years old – and at least 21 years old to drive a lorry or a bus.